softwarefactory-project/sf-docs/docs/components/log_search_engine.rst

    :scale: 50 %

-As operator, you can understand how the logging system is implemented on Software Factory and how to to activate it by following the :ref:`operator documentation <elk-operator>`.
+As operator, you can understand how the logging system is implemented on Software Factory and how to to activate it by following :ref:`elk's operator documentation <elk-operator>`.

 ..